Breadmaking Masterclass: 3 Day Course

 Full course details

-By the end of just three days, you will have clocked in some good bread-mileage and traversed the terrain of starters and overnight doughs, sweet treats (warm, jammy doughnuts anyone?), luxuriously enriched breads like brioche or pain viennoise, beautiful quick breads, flat breads and so much more.
+By the end of just three days, you will have clocked in some good bread-mileage and traversed the terrain of starters and overnight doughs, sweet treats (warm, sugar doughnuts anyone?), luxuriously enriched breads like our outstanding brioche, beautiful quick breads, flat breads and so much more.
 When you leave us, you're sure to be sparked with the confidence and techniques to regularly make sublime bread for you and yours.
 Very few things are as personal, and meaningful as that.